10 steps to using benefits in union organizing

 - Money savings ("It doesn't cost to be a union member - It pays!")

 Give careful consideration to the timing of the rollout of each benefit.
 An early rollout gives management more time to counter the benefits with programs of their own, rollout too late may not give enough time for the benefits to make an impact.
-You can use this guide to developing local benefits to help you put the benefits in place.

 9. Continually evaluate.
 Are the benefits helping you reach your objectives?
 Are members satisfied with the programs?
 What more can be done?
 You must continually evaluate if the benefits are working for you.